metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 No real relevant histroy to explore here, given both teams belong to different conferences.
 A few weeks back, Miami managed to play well against a Raven team that (much like the Cam Newton-led Panthers) generates more of its success transiting the ball over ground instead of through the air, but that game was likely tainted by a lack of effort on the Baltimore's part - Baltimore had way too many excuses not to fully commit to that game - heavy favorites playing on a Thursday after surviving an overtime contest against Minnesota.

 #### _Weather_

+Beautiful day for some football

+***

+Panthers -1.5

+***

+**Carolina covers if**
+their defensive front completely dominates Miami's overmatched offensive line.
+If Tua's constantly beset by pressure, mistakes are all but assured
+\- AND -
+Miami doesn't do enough on their end to keep Christian McCaffrey and Cam Newton from popping off through read-action plays.

+**Miami covers if
+**Tua and company can string together multiple scoring drives through short passes
+\- AND -
+Miami's coverage people can haggle some turnovers from Cam.

+***

+### Falcons @ Jaguars (+1)

+***

+#### _Latest Results_

+BYE - Falcons @ **_Cowboys_**
+**_49ers_** @ Jaguars

+#### _Key Injuries_

+Jaguars took their faire share of blows last week, but the biggest blow may be to cornerback Shaquill Griffin, who was lost to concussion during the loss to the 49ers.
+Without Shaquill Griffin, the Jaguars will need to consult more depth players to man a secondary already rated as one of the league's absolute worst.